Aces Cracked Procedures and Rules

 The tournament will be a regular play down to final players event, not a shootout event.

 The tournament is a 2 day event.
-Seating is 1st come 1st serve in the Day 1 events and excess players will be put on awaiting list.
-1st 100 players take precedents over waiting list players for re-buys so long as they re-buy immediately.
+Seating is 1st come 1st serve in the Day 1 events and excess players will be put on a waiting list..

 Decisions to chop the pot will be determined as follows:

 A chop may only be considered at final table and will be decided by anonymous vote.

 Once a player suggest a chop they must specify the amount that each player will receive.